stephomi/nomadsculpt.com/manual/docs/interface.md

 * `Duration` - how long in seconds the turntable will be
 * `Rotation center` - where the camera pivot is, therefore what part of the scene the camera will rotate around
 * `Transparent background` - Use the transparent option for gifs.
-Note that gif's only support 1bit transparency, so edges can be badly aliased.
+Note that gif's only support 1 bit transparency, so edges can be badly aliased.
 * `Max frame sampling` - Many of Nomads high quality rendering effects come from combining several frames together.
 This slider sets how many frames to combine.
-* `Gif export` - start the gif export process.
+* `Export (GIF)` - start the gif export process.

 ### Post Process
 * `Filtering` - Debug option